+- Minneapolis Municipal Office

+Responsibilities

+Information about the duties and

+responsibilities for each office on the

+ballot.

-- Minneapolis City Council Member Responsibilities Information about the duties and responsibilities for each office on the ballot. - How to File for Office To help prospective candidates prepare and know what is expected during the candidate filing period. - Filing Paperwork Preview Explanation for the different paperwork used during candidate filing.
+- How to File for Office

+How to prepare and what to expect during the candidate filing period. - Filing Paperwork Preview Explanation and examples of the different forms used during candidate filing.